 5. Helps the Heart to Function

-Oranges are full of potassium, an electrolyte mineral is responsible for helping the heart function well.
+They are full of potassium, an electrolyte mineral is responsible for helping the heart function well.
 When potassium levels get too low, you may develop an abnormal heart rhythm, known as an arrhythmia.

 6. Risk of Disease is Lowered

-Oranges are full of vitamin C which protects cells by neutralizing free radicals.
+An orange is full of vitamin C which protects cells by neutralizing free radicals.
 Free radicals cause chronic diseases, like cancer and heart disease.

 8. Relieves Constipation

-Oranges are full of dietary fiber which stimulates digestive juices and relieves constipation.
+They are full of dietary fiber which stimulates digestive juices and relieves constipation.

 9. Help Create Good Vision